udelblue/AI/README.md

 Azure ai foundry - RAG -  is a pdf of how to setup and execute a RAG system within Azure foundry.

 Azure ai foundry - Simple Chat Flow - Code for a simple chat model in ai studio/Foundry

+Azure ai foundry - Prompty - Simple prompt that leverages your azure foundry endpoint and api key.
+Just modify the .env